-All of our tours are in English.
+All Boston Old Town Trolley hop-on hop-off tours are in English.

-The trolleys are open-air vehicles but have plastic “isinglass” windows that can roll up or roll down depending on the weather conditions.
+The trolleys are open-air vehicles but have plastic “isinglass” windows that can roll up or down depending on the weather conditions.

 Space on the trolleys is limited, but in some cases, it may be acceptable to bring a small suitcase on board.
-Bear in mind that our trolleys are designed specifically for sightseeing and therefore contain limited storage space (as compared to motor coaches).
+Bear in mind that the trolleys are designed specifically for sightseeing and therefore contain limited storage space (as compared to motor coaches).